 Reputation and dealing with uncertainties

 Using the example of Hybrid Theory, Lei Sorvisto - the company’s Global CMO - also highlighted the importance of innovation in the “underserved” B2B market, sticking to a solid digital strategy and managing unpredictable events - which were uncountable during 2020 - as the keys to build a strong reputation in the B2B world.
 “If you could run your business during this Covid year, you will be able to run it in any year”, Lei added.
-Hybrid Theory also partnered with Appetite Creative in the beginning of 2020, when the company decided to proceed with a rebranding strategy.
+Hybrid Theory also partnered with Appetite Creative at the beginning of 2020, when the company decided to proceed with a rebranding strategy.
+"We engaged Appetite because it is an agency with a huge experience around content creation in terms of ad-tech and that's one of the areas that we really needed support", Lei stated.
 This move turned out to be one of the triggers for the historical growth registered this year by the London-based company.

 Covid: a threat or an opportunity?